nrwl/nx/docs/react/api-next/executors/build.md

 Type: `string`

-Path to a function which takes phase, config, and builder options, and returns the resulting config.
+Path (relative to workspace root) to a function which takes phase, config, and builder options, and returns the resulting config.
+This is an advanced option and should not be used with a normal Next.js config file (i.e. next.config.js).

 ### outputPath